yota-na/AttractingContributors/README.md

-# What's your favorite game you want to recommend?
+# What's your favorite influencer in SNS you want to recommend?

-I wonder to know what kind of games you are playing now because I don't know the trends.
+I wonder to know.
+Feel free to recommend to me!

-### Any kinds of games are welcome! whatever games on switch, PS4/5,PC games, mobile games,etc,.
+### Any kinds are welcome! whatever gamers, travellers, readers, dancers, etc,.

-# List of games
+# List of influencers
 -
 -
 -